IN THIS ARTICLE

 Once you’ve finished a few new portfolio projects, it’s time to showcase your work.
 Here’s where to promote your projects:

-If you don’t yet have a website, it’s time to build one.
-Once you have a website, make sure to add your portfolio.
+If you don’t yet have a UX portfolio website, it’s time to build one.
+Once you have a website, make sure to add your design portfolio.
 You can also include anything else that showcases your skills and knowledge.

 Design Platforms Like Dribbble

-Make sure to add your projects to design directories like UXfol.io.
+Make sure to add your UX design projects to design directories like UXfol.io.
 You can also submit them to design platforms like Behance and Dribbble.
-And don’t forget about social media — sharing your work on Twitter, Facebook, and LinkedIn is great for exposure.
+And don’t forget about social media — sharing UX design projects on Twitter, Facebook, and LinkedIn is great for exposure.

-Where To Get Inspiration for a UX Project
+Where To Get Inspiration for UX Design Projects

 Seeing how other designers interpret projects can be an excellent source of inspiration.
 Check out these sites to see more UX design projects:

 It’s worth looking at real-world projects and competitors for inspiration.
 While the resources listed below have a ton of conceptual work for reference, they don’t often have the real-world constraints in place.
 With that said, looking at sites, apps, products, etc that have won awards or have good reviews, can be a great source of inspiration.

 Dribbble is a great resource for finding UX design projects.
 The site is searchable, and you can also browse popular projects on the homepage or find collections curated by other designers.

 Another way to find inspiration on Dribbble is by following designers you admire.
 This is a great way to see what new projects they’re working on and get ideas for your own project.